 I’m a romantic, and there is something about the term ‘orphan works’ which pulls at the heart strings.
 But before I worked in the Copyright Directorate at the IPO, I did not know what they were.
 Now that I do, they absolutely fascinate me.

 Orphan works at museums

 A museum that has been on my list to visit for some time is the Museum of the Order of St John in Clerkenwell, partly as my sister and brother-in-law have been very involved with St John Ambulance over the years.
 The museum has been working on a project with cadets from St John Ambulance to create a digital learning resource based on Veronica Nisbet’s experience as a nurse in the First World War.
 The museum has also described its experience using the orphan works scheme in a case study for the IPO.

-I was really happy to be invited to the museum for their launch event on 7 September.
+I was really happy to be invited to the museum for their launch event.
 I had a chance to chat to some of the cadets who were brimming with enthusiasm about the project.
 I even met some of the members of Veronica Nisbet’s family, who have shared their personal recollections to help the cadets get a better idea of this lively character.

 It’s great to see orphan works being used to help a new generation understand the historical context of St John Ambulance; a really innovative solution.

 I always enjoy the return of Who Do You Think You Are? on BBC1.
 The roadshow is currently on at the NEC Birmingham, 6-8 April.
 Some of the family stories of the celebrities are remarkable.
 Carrying out your own family research can result in you unearthing orphan works.
 We previously featured a blog on orphan works and family history , which explains some of the issues around family archives.